 Opening hours: Mon-Thur 8am-8pm, Fri 8am-6pm, Sat 10am-4pm, Sun 12-6pm

-This place is not only a fantastic international bookstore, stocking old favourites and new interesting reads, but there are also several spaces for talks, discussions, games and just generally relaxing in a cosy atmosphere.
+This place is not only a fantastic international bookstore but a place for scientific talks, philosophical discussions, board games and generally relaxing in a cosy atmosphere.

 Location: Nervanderinkatu 11